 Besides all that, Bachman hosted hunting seminars at sports shows, managed Cuddeback’s social media sites, and wrote articles for a variety of magazines.
 Plus, she blogged and posted videos on her blog page at Petersen’s Hunting.

-Bachman is a bowhunter to the core.
 “I love everything about bowhunting, and especially the fact that it takes a lot of hard work and patience,” she said.
 “As a bowhunter, you have to do everything perfect to get a mature animal inside shooting range.
-I love the challenge, but most of all I love the feeling of accomplishment when all your scouting, patience and persistence pays off.”
+I love the challenge, but most of all, I love the feeling of accomplishment when all your scouting, patience and persistence pays off.”

 But what’s her favorite animal to hunt?
-“Many people ask me that question––and although I love whitetails, I have a soft spot for alligators,” she explained.
+“Many people ask me that question, and although I love whitetails, I have a soft spot for alligators,” she explained.
 “I’ve taken three giant gators, and I just can’t get enough.
 I get downright giddy when its time to go gator hunting.
 I’m not sure if it’s their size, their creepy red eyes at night, or just the spookiness of the entire hunt, but I absolutely love it.
-I currently have a full body mount coming for my living room, and if I am lucky enough to get another big gator, he’s going right in my kitchen!”
+I currently have a full-body mount for my living room, and if I am lucky enough to get another big gator, he’s going right in my kitchen.”